OSGeo/OSGeoLive-doc/doc/quickstart/pywps_quickstart.rst

 `git clone https://github.com/geopython/pywps-flask.git`

 Now move into the repository folder and edit the configuration file.
-This can be done with a programme like `nano`:
+This can be done with a program like `nano`:

 `nano pywps.cfg`